TyLeRRR/find-wally/README.md

 1. [Find Wally](https://github.com/TyLeRRR/find-wally/tree/master/autoML) with Google AutoML Vision.
 2. [Find Wally](https://github.com/TyLeRRR/find-wally/tree/master/handmade) with Tensorflow object detection model *Faster RCNN Inception v2* & OpenCV.

-### Tensorflow + OpenCV Implementation
+### TensorFlow + OpenCV Implementation
 We use the open-source machine learning library Tensorflow, namely - pre-trained model *Faster RCNN Inception v2*.
 With the help of OpenCV, we are streaming a video via the webcam and use the model to find Wally.

 #### Dataset Preparation
 To build the training set, we have to create a series of Where's Wally puzzle pictures with the spots where Wally appears.
 We used two Wally books and photographed them entirely with different resolutions and image qualities.
 We collected ~200 images.
 20% of which were used for the evaluation.

 Our next step was to label all the pictures.
 Using the [LabelImg](https://github.com/tzutalin/labelImg) application, we created the XML files with x and y coordinates with Wally object for each image.
-With the help of `xml_to_csv.py`, we convert all XML to a CSV files.
+With the help of `xml_to_csv.py`, we convert all XML to a CSV file.
 The training CSV and the training dataset must be packed into a `.tfrecord` file.
 For that, we used `create_tf_record.py`.
 The same happens with the evaluation CSV and the evaluation dataset.
 Now we have two `.tfrecord` files: ` train.record` and `eval.record`.

 #### Model Preparation